 Recently, E. arundinaceus was characterized in detail in terms of lignins, p-hydroxycinnamic acids, enzymatic saccharification efficiencies, and minerals in the ash of the inner and outer parts of the internode and the leaf blade and sheath (Otake 2012; Yamamura et al. 2013).
 Interestingly, they found out that the inner part of the internode did not show a negative correlation between lignin contents and enzymatic saccharification efficiencies, indicating that the enzymatic saccharification efficiency of the inner part was affected by not only lignin contents but also other factors.
 This suggested that the lignocellulosic supramolecular structure of the inner part was different from that of the outer part.
-Cross-linking of grass cell wall components through diferulate residues has been known to reduce the enzymatic saccharification efficiency.
-However, the amounts and effect of the structure on enzymatic saccharification efficiency has not been reported for E. arundinaceus.
+Cross-linking of grass cell wall components through diferulate residues has been known to reduce the enzymatic saccharification efficiency has not been reported for E. arundinaceus.